Wiolarz/Polyspear/Documentation/code_structure.md

 b) Tester

-Speads up common setups using *preset* resources.
+Speeds up common setups using *preset* resources.

-- configured mostly in gotod editor
+- configured mostly in godot editor

 ### Behind the scenes

 `UI` code interacts with `IM` (Input manager).

-It sets up Players based on intended map, then starts the map.
+It sets up Players based on the intended map, then starts the map.

 (see 1a for list of required config)

-When map is started `WM`/`BM` (World/Battle Manager) set up their own state and init corresponding grids.
+When the map is started `WM`/`BM` (World/Battle Manager) set up their own state and init corresponding grids.

 Grid Managers (`W_GRID`/`B_GRID`) spawn `HexGrid` Nodes creating a clickable map that is based on `DataXyzMap` resource